ThreadRipperVG/LLD/problems/tic-tac-toe.md

 # Designing a Tic Tac Toe Game

-This article explores the design and implementation of a Tic Tac Toe game using object-oriented principles in Java.
+This article explores the design and implementation of a Tic Tac Toe game using object-oriented principles in Python.

-It's a classic game that provides a great opportunity to apply fundamental OOP concepts.

 ## System Requirements

 The Tic Tac Toe game will:

-1. **Handle Player Moves:** Allow two players to alternately place their marks (X or O) on a 3x3 grid.
+1. **Handle Player Moves:** Allow M players to alternately place their marks (X, O, etc.) on a NxN grid.
 2. **Check for Win or Draw:** Determine the outcome of the game – a win for one player, a draw, or continuation.
-3. **Reset the Game:** Enable starting a new game after one round finishes.
+3. **Reset the Game:** Enable starting a new game at any point in time.

 ## Core Use Cases